Kerensk1y/News_parser/README.md

 2. **web_pages.py**: This file contains the information on how web page parsing is accomplished.

-3. **t0ken.py**: You need to create this file manually with the required variables as described above.
-This file contains data of your TGBot and channel (created by user)
+3. **t0ken.py**: Variables for the interaction with your bot via API.
+As described above this file contains your own __API key__ and id of your channel (created by user)

 4. **bot_run.sh**: sh script for restarting **"main.py"** if it crashed and log it